Canner/wren-engine/README.md

 The semantic engine enables more sophisticated handling of data semantics, ensuring that the semantic layer can effectively meet users' diverse needs, facilitating more informed decision-making and strategic insights.

+## 🚧 Project Status
+Wren Engine is currently in the alpha version.
+The project team is actively working on progress and aiming to release new versions at least biweekly.

+Full documentation is also working in progress and will soon be released.

 ## ⭐️ Community

 - Welcome to our [Discord server](https://discord.gg/5DvshJqG8Z) to give us feedback!